frankhale/toby/README.md

 Here is a list (there will be additional ones added soon):

-NOTE: the names / functionality of these commands are rough and subject to change (they will most certainly change).
-These are listed in no particular order.

 - `[name hint]` : Lists locally saved videos based on the [name hint]
 - `yt: [search term]` : Searches YouTube for the [search term]
 - `g: [group name]` : Lists the videos for the [group name]
 - `/list` : List all videos contained in the database
-- `/rp` or `/history` : Lists the recently played videos
+- `/history` : Lists the recently played videos
-- `/rptrim` : List last 30 recently played videos
+- `/rp` or `/recently-played` : List last 30 recently played videos
 - `/manage` : Manage what groups videos are in and also provide ability to delete videos
 - `/archive` : Export the contents of the database to the data.txt file
 - `/clear` : Clears search results
-- `/mc` : (NW.js/Electron only) Short cut to set the monochrome video filter and thumbnails in search results
+- `/monochrome` : (NW.js/Electron only) Short cut to set the monochrome video filter and thumbnails in search results
-- `/sat` : (NW.js/Electron only) Short cut to set the saturated video filter and thumbnails in search results
+- `/saturate` : (NW.js/Electron only) Short cut to set the saturated video filter and thumbnails in search results
-- `/sep` : (NW.js/Electron only) Short cut to set the sepia video filter and thumbnails in search results
+- `/sepia` : (NW.js/Electron only) Short cut to set the sepia video filter and thumbnails in search results
+- `/normal` : (NW.js/Electron only) Short cut to set the normal video filter and thumbnails in search results
 - `/filter monochrome` : (NW.js/Electron only) Short cut to set the monochrome video filter and thumbnails in search results